-Comfort is one of the most important considerations when purchasing a camping tent, and we tallied each comfort rating as 40% of the overall score.
+Comfort is one of the most important considerations when purchasing a camping tent, and counted for 40% of the overall score.
 Most camping trips are meant to be fun, stress-free, family bonding experiences, or a chance to catch up with friends over a beer or s'mores.
 Different campers will have different ideas of comfort and will define livability according to different standards.
-Taller families will be at each other's throats in a too-short tent; larger families might want more space and separate rooms; mountain lovers will want a more sturdy and reliable tent with a spacious vestibule; and beachgoers need windows, air circulation, and shelter from the sun.
-For longer trips with several campers, more pockets for storage and organization in the tent might help everyone have a sense of personal space.
-Here are our comfort ratings for each model.
+(Larger families might want separate rooms.
+Mountain lovers will want a sturdier and more reliable tent with a spacious vestibule.
+Beachgoers need windows, air circulation, and shelter from the sun.)
+But some comfort features, like lots of space, organizational pockets, airflow, and sun protection are universal.
+Those are the factors we consider here.

-Our overall winner, the REI Kingdom 6, was the most comfortable tent in this review.
-It was a top performer for a broad range of camping scenarios.
-There is ample headroom (6'3"), a room-divider, a large vestibule for your gear and lots of pockets inside.
-For more specific comfort requirements, such as shelter from the scorching hot sun in the desert, you might prefer the Coleman Carlsbad Fast Pitch 6.
+Our overall winner, the REI Kingdom 6, is the most comfortable tent in this review.
+It is a top performer for a broad range of camping scenarios.
+There is ample headroom (6'3"), a room-divider, a large vestibule for your gear, and lots of pockets inside.

 The North Face Wawona 6 came in just behind the Kingdom for comfort.
 It has tall ceilings and a substantial built-in vestibule.
 The three large doors and four windows/vents helped with air circulation and kept us comfortable on hot days.
 You can add a vestibule to the Kingdom but it will cost you an extra $100 ($170 with awning poles) and adds one more step to the setup process.

 The Big Agnes Tensleep Station 6 also scored high in comfort, due in large part to the versatility of its vestibule.
 Dual front zippers that split the vestibule into three parts give you a ton of different configurations.
 Storage?
 Done.
 Privacy?
 Got it.
 Sun-shaded veranda?
 Oh yeah.